 Sandgate's population continued to decline until 1960, when only 93 persons resided in the town.
 Since that time, however, a steady increase in the town's population has occurred.
-According to the 2000 U.S. Census, 353 persons lived in Sandgate.
-The Center for Rural Studies estimates indicate that 351 persons were residing in Sandgate as of 2007.
+According to the 2010 U.S. Census, 405 persons lived in Sandgate.
 Many of today's residents, because of improved transportation and telecommunication systems, either commute to work outside of town or work out of their homes.
 A number of people have also chosen to live in Sandgate following retirement.
 Many vacation or seasonal homes also are located in the town; these structures range from modest camps to expensive contemporary residences.
-2000 Census data reveals that 40.3% of the total housing units in Sandgate are classified as vacation/seasonal units.
+2010 Census data reveals that 40.3% of the total housing units in Sandgate are classified as vacation/seasonal units.
 Current economic activities in Sandgate include one inn, several small home-based businesses, a limited amount of farming, and logging.
 In addition, a Carthusian monastery is located high on the slopes of Mt.
 Equinox in the eastern part of the town.